sanaullahkhan81/mobile-device-shop/README.md

 `php artisan test --filter DeviceTest`

 ###There are 2 test
-1. Add assertion for a required model and brand
+1. Add assertion for a required model and brand.
+Testing were model and brand has `null` value
-2. Add assertion for a valid release_date format (YYYY/MM)
+2. Add assertion for a valid release_date format (YYYY/MM), release_date is in `Y/d/m` format

+### The above 2 test will failed